-The 10 best islands to visit in Italy capture the quintessential charm, unparalleled charisma, and ancient beauty of a country with a zest for life and an understanding of how to enjoy simple pleasures.
+The 10 best Italian islands to visit on vacation capture the quintessential charm, unparalleled charisma, and ancient beauty of a country with a zest for life and an understanding of how to enjoy simple pleasures.

 From grand elegance to imperial panoramas, a serene escape to hidden beaches, each island offers you a new way to experience the wonders of Italy.
-Whether in a well-known town with views to a legendary coastline or in a hidden resort set beneath a looming volcanic peak, the islands of Italy create a distinctive combination of luxury, mystique, and magnetism.
+Whether in a well-known town with views to a legendary coastline or in a hidden resort beneath a looming volcanic peak, Italy's islands are a distinctive combination of luxury, mystique, and magnetism.

-No matter the type of traveler, Italy’s islands can inspire and delight with promises of adventure, relaxation, and memorable experiences that last a lifetime.
+No matter the type of traveler, the country’s islands can inspire and delight, with promises of adventure, relaxation, and memorable experiences that last a lifetime.

-Sardinia is a majestic Italian island that also feels like a complete world away.
-With its own language and particular cuisine, emerald waters and shimmering white beaches, the island can feel more like a completely different country.
+Sardinia is a majestic Italian island that feels a world away.
+With its own language and particular cuisine, emerald waters and shimmering white beaches, the island can feel like a different country.

-Ischia is located in the Bay of Naples and is celebrated for gorgeous gardens, thermal spas, and a stunning Aragonese castle that crowns the landscape.
+Ischia is in the Bay of Naples and celebrated for gorgeous gardens, thermal spas, and a stunning Aragonese castle that crowns the landscape.

-As a contrast to the glamor of neighboring Capri, Ischia has a relaxed ambiance, further emphasized by the glistening waters, bobbing boats in the harbor, and beach-goers lounging in the Mediterranean light.
+Compared with the glamor of neighboring Capri, Ischia has a relaxed ambiance, further emphasized by the glistening waters, boats bobbing in the harbor, and beach-goers lounging in the Mediterranean light.

-Chestnut forests decorate the interior, vineyards thrive in the volcanic rock, and each town around the island possesses its own unique personality for an easy introduction to the unpretentious splendor.
+The quiet island possesses serene opulence you can find when on a Zicasso luxury Italy tour, as you uncover chestnut forests decorating the interior, vineyards thriving in the volcanic rock, and each town’s unique personality offering an easy introduction to the unpretentious splendor.

-More than just the island on which Napoleon Bonaparte was exiled, Elba is a collection of jagged shores, crystal-clear azure waters, and sandy stretches of untouched beaches that connect to secluded coves.
+More than just the island on which Napoleon Bonaparte was exiled, Elba is a collection of jagged shores, crystal-clear azure waters, and sandy stretches of untouched beaches connected to secluded coves.